-Level 1 - Emerging Level 2 - Bridging Level 3 - Expanding 35 46 28
+Level 1 - Emerging Level 2 - Bridging Level 3 - Expanding Level 4 29 41 45 16

-HKV showed iReady growth from Diagnostic 1 to Diagnostic 2 because HKV is academically focused on integrating research-based strategies such as AVID and ELD/GLAD strategies.
-The Leadership team identified two areas of focus for this year, reading comprehension and small groups, in which on-site professional development was provided, and used as the focus during classroom visitations, conducted by the administration team consisting of the Instructional Coach, and Program Specialist (which make up the instructional support team).
-The data from classroom visitations help the instructional support team decide which school-wide and grade level professional development to provide.
+HKV showed iReady growth from Diagnostic 1 to Diagnostic 3 because HKV is academically focused on integrating research-based strategies such as AVID and ELD/GLAD strategies.
+The Leadership team identified two areas of focus for this year, reading comprehension and small groups, in which on-site professional development was provided and used as the focus during classroom visitations conducted by the administration team consisting of the Instructional Coach and Program Specialist (which make up the instructional support team).
+The data from classroom visitations help the instructional support team decide which school-wide and grade-level professional development to provide.
 This data is also used for grade level and vertical collaboration.

-HKV's Master Schedule is set up to support underperforming students meet the standards by prioritizing ELD with 30 minutes of designated ELD scheduled minutes for K-6 grade levels and 50 minutes of designated ELD with the middle school grades.
-There are also thirty to forty minutes scheduled time for strategic ELA & Math support/intervention so teachers can differentiate, group, and platoon students based on their individual needs.
+HKV's Master Schedule is set up to support underperforming students who meet the standards by prioritizing ELD with 30 minutes of designated ELD scheduled for K-6 grade levels and 50 minutes of designated ELD with the middle school grades.
+Thirty to forty minutes are scheduled for strategic ELA & Math support/intervention so teachers can differentiate, group, and platoon students based on their individual needs.

-Teachers also administer assessments that are aligned with the curriculum and use supplemental resources provided by the district which are based on content standards.
-During the Academic conferences, SMART goals were developed by grade level teams to ensure students received instruction at their grade level and at their academic level using small groupings to ensure student success.
+Teachers also administer assessments aligned with the curriculum and use supplemental resources provided by the district, which are based on content standards.
+During the Academic conferences, SMART goals were developed by grade-level teams to ensure students received instruction at their grade level and academic level using small groupings to ensure student success.
 Our instructional programs include district-provided Benchmark, Ready Math, and Savvas Easy Bridge ELD.
-We also have supplemental resources to support these programs such as AVID, Accelerated Reader, SeeSaw, Rosetta Stone, and MathXL.
+We also have supplemental resources to support these programs, such as AVID, Accelerated Reader, SeeSaw, Rosetta Stone, and MathXL.
 Teachers use these supplemental resources to scaffold, differentiate instruction, and help to facilitate the implementation of Response To Intervention to support student success.

-Services provided by categorical funds that enable underperforming students to meet standards include an instructional coach, Program Specialist, bilingual assistant, instructional assistant, and a media clerk.
-The instructional coach provides teachers with professional development and training for new teachers, grade level and individual intervention for TK-3rd grade students; assessment and data analysis for TK-3rd grade students that are far below grade level.
-The Bilingual assistant facilitates student ELPAC testing and assists with group pull out/push in for EL student supports.
-The instructional assistant provides strategic intervention support for TK-3rd grade and STEM support with 4th-8thgrade students, through group pull-outs and platooning.
+Services provided by categorical funds that enable underperforming students to meet standards include an instructional coach, Program Specialist, bilingual assistant, instructional assistant, and media clerk.
+The instructional coach provides teachers with professional development and training for new teachers, grade level and individual intervention for TK-3rd grade students, and assessment and data analysis for TK-3rd grade students far below grade level.
+The Bilingual assistant facilitates student ELPAC testing and assists with group pull-out/push-in for EL student support.
+The instructional assistant provides strategic intervention support for TK-3rd grade and STEM support with 4th-8th grade students through group pull-outs and platooning.
 Our Program Specialist facilitates, coordinates, trains staff, and gathers data for State and district testing requirements such as CAASPP, ELPAC, and iReady.
 The program specialist and the instructional coach provide staff development for teachers in AVID, ELD, GLAD, district curriculum, curriculum assessments, Equity in the classroom, and Multi-Tiered Systems of Support for student success.

-Although HKV has had growth this year, the data still indicates that 73% of our students are one or more grade levels below.
-Furthermore, our subgroup data shows that our students with disabilities (SWD) and our English Learners (EL) are the lowest-performing subgroups in ELA.
+Although HKV has had growth this year, the data still indicates that 59% of our students in reading and 62% of our students in math are one or more grade levels below.
+Furthermore, our subgroup data shows that our students with disabilities (SWD), English Learners (EL), and African American (AA) students are the lowest-performing subgroups in ELA.
 This is due to: